Bulging Disc Causes — Excess Body Weight

 - Pain that radiates along the length of the nerve

-- A feeling of pins and needles or the sensation of heat in the hands or feet
+- A sensation of heat in the hands or feet

 - Muscle weakness

-While excess body weight is one of the leading bulging disc causes, there are many other risk factors that can make a person susceptible to intervertebral disc issues.
-To learn more, contact Laser Spine Institute today.
+While excess body weight is one of the leading bulging disc causes, there are many other risk factors that can make a person susceptible to this condition, such as aging, sports and genetics.
+If you have developed a bulging disc from one of these factors, then consult your doctor to develop a treatment regimen that best fits your spine care needs.